-One of the many aspects about our practice that makes us unique from other dental implant specialists is that we offer our patients several anesthesia options when undergoing their procedure.
+One of the many aspects about our practice that makes us unique from other dental implant specialists and oral surgeons is that we offer our patients several anesthesia options when undergoing their procedure.
 Anesthesia options include:

 - Intravenous (IV) General Anesthesia: Medications are administered through an IV to allow the patient to sleep during procedure.
 This technique is generally reserved for young, healthy patients.
 The depth of anesthesia can be affected by past or present alcohol or drug habits and/or current prescription drugs.
 A driver will be required with this type of anesthetic.